Interfacing MPXV5100 pressure sensor to Atmega8

 I was converting ADC value to pressure using this formula:

-Here I will make example interfacing it to atmega8.
+Here I will make an example interfacing it to atmega8.
 Code is written in C using WINAVR toolkit and AVRLIB library.
-As you will see coding with AVLIB is very simple, just few lines, but compiled code is not very effective and takes lots of memory.
+As you will see, coding with AVLIB is straightforward, just a few lines, but compiled code is not very effective and takes lots of memory.

 And here what results did I get: